joagre/ratatoskr/ideas/r.md

 > The `sac` compiler has options to point to alternative `src/` and
 > `build/` directories.

-Note how the compiler by default follows the module dependencies introduced by `main.sa` and automatically compiles all of these modules as well.
-The compiler can be made not to follow module dependecies or just ignore modules that are missing or not possible to compile (for some reason).
+The compiler by default follows module dependencies introduced by `main.sa` and automatically compiles these modules as well.
+The compiler can be made not to follow module dependecies, ignore modules that are missing or not possible to compile (for some reason) etc.

 Read more about the `sac` compiler and the `sa` runner in their respective manual page.